 - And individually we are far from perfectly rational - we usually ignore evidence contradicting what we already believe [tweet]

 A “closed” information economy is one in which we allow information – software, protocols, (non-personal) data – to be exclusively owned and controlled via monopoly rights such as copyright and patents or via secrecy.
+An open is one in which that information is open, free for anyone to use, build on and share.

 The current closed information economy has resulted in vast and powerful monopolies such as Facebook and Google.
-Thse companies dominate the online content space, acting as gatekeepers.
+These companies dominate the online content space, acting as gatekeepers.
 Experimentation and alternatives mechanisms for online discovery of content have largely been eliminated – along with competition.
 Financial incentives drive an echo chamber mentality: maximizing advertising revenue means maximizing time spent on the platform by filling users’ newsfeeds or search results with “what they want” – interpreted in its crudest sense as what they like and click on!
 This, in turn, has damaging effects on public discourse as bad information drives out good in an informational version of gresham’s law (easy to digest emotional soundbites drive out nuanced, evidence based discussion).
 Meanwhile the power of these firms as gatekeepers allows them to keep the bulk of the value that users derive from online media even though these firms themselves do almost no content creation themselves – they employ no journalists, write no blogs, do no general research.

 So what is the solution?
 Regulation, such as requiring platforms to vet content, would be addressing the symptom rather than the disease – and would even help further entrench the monopolies (any entrant would now have to bear similar regulatory burdens but with less financial resources to do so).